Family Safari Holidays

 South Africa

-This is our top pick for younger children.
+This is our top pick with younger children.
 A drive along the famous Garden Route, either starting or finishing in Cape Town, will allow time to visit the small game reserves around Port Elizabeth.
-These may not have the majesty or grandeur of Kruger or the East African national parks, but, critically, they are malaria-free.
-So no tricky malaria tablets to coax into unwilling mouths.
-And whilst they are not vast areas of wilderness, their relatively small size means a particularly dense concentration of wildlife.
-This is ideal for younger children as it keeps them engaged.
+These may not have the majesty or grandeur of Kruger or the East African national parks, but, critically, they are malaria-free meaning you have no tricky malaria tablets to coax into unwilling mouths.
+And whilst these reserves are not vast areas of wilderness, their relatively small size means a particularly dense concentration of wildlife – keeping younger children engaged.

-Also, once the safari has finished, South Africa offers a huge range of other child-friendly activities – zip-wires, paddle boarding, cycling, swimming in rivers and so on.
+Many lodges in South Africa have a minimum age for game drives or require families with younger children to arrange private game-viewing excursions.
+Once the safari has finished, South Africa also offers a huge range of other child-friendly activities – zip-wiring, paddle boarding, cycling, swimming in rivers, and so on.

 A family-friendly safari in the malaria-free Eastern Cape works well with Cape Town and the Garden Route